***FLOOD WATCH*** in effect for Baton Rouge and surrounding areas

 A FLOOD WATCH means conditions may develop that lead to flash flooding.
 Flash flooding is a very dangerous situation.
 Be on the lookout for threatening weather conditions and listen for later statements and possible warnings.
 For more on flooding safety, CLICK HERE.

 Multiple rounds of storms will be moving through the area throughout the next two days.
-3 to 5 inches of rainfall with locally higher amounts in excess of 6 inches will be possible tonight through Tuesday morning, enhancing the flash flooding threat.
-Some storms might also be on the strong to severe side - for more on that, CLICK HERE.
+1 to 4" of rainfall with locally higher amounts in excess of 6 inches will be possible tonight through Tuesday morning, raising standing water concerns threat.
 Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
 Flooding may occur in poor drainage and urban areas.

+Tonight & Tomorrow: The evening of Mother's Day kicks off with scattered showers and storms entering the capital region.
+Though not a widespread concern, a few of the early evening cells could be capable of producing hail.
+Take the rain gear and keep and eye to the sky if you have any Mother's Day plans on Sunday night.

+We carry isolated showers and storms in the forecast through the remainder of the night.
+A warm front will be pushing into southern Louisiana, keeping lows in the lower-70s in Baton Rouge.
+The warm front will also introduce a more unstable air mass to the region.
+Isolated instances of severe weather will be possible early Monday with gusty winds, large hail, and isolated tornadoes being the primary concerns.

 Remember that the WBRZ WX App. is *free* on Apple and Android devices and can be used for breaking weather information, live radar, and forecast details.
 You can also use it to watch live coverage if power or broadcast signal is ever lost.
 For even more, connect with the Storm Station on Twitter and Facebook.
 Stream WBRZ+ for continuous information as it becomes available.